RayaneChikhi/probability-simulator-toolkit/README.md

   - Law of the middle for urns
   - Random graphs (WIP)
   - The Salem-Zygmund theorem (WIP)
+  - Number of fixed points
+  - Bernstein polynomials approach to Weierstrass' theorem
   - Law duels (WIP)
 etc...